History of Trieste: Government policies towards Trieste

 The historical headquarters of Lloyd Triestino, now seat of the Friuli-Venezia Giulia Region.

 A significant link between Vienna and Trieste was made by Lloyd.
 Two crucial sectors of the economy in Trieste, those of shipping and insurance, had an important reference point in Lloyd, since it was the company that was able to link together public and private capital, as well as Viennese entrepreneurship and Trieste.

 Trieste therefore met, in the final decades of the nineteenth and early twentieth century, a great economic development, favoured by a number of conditions: the historical context consisting of the European economy momentum and intensity of world maritime trade which, after the opening of the Suez Canal, lived through a golden age; the presence of an active urban fabric and on average qualified; public investment and the close trade ties with an extensive Central European hinterland made available by the infrastructure network.

-Tensions and political conflicts, both internal to Trieste, and between the municipality and the central government, grew in the years when Prince Konrad of Hohenlohe-Schillingsfürst was the imperial governor of the region (1904–1915), since he was a supporter of the so-called tribalism and followed a pro-slav policy.
+Tensions and political conflicts, both internal to Trieste, and between the municipality and the central government, grew in the years when Prince Konrad of Hohenlohe-Schillingsfürst was the imperial governor of the region (1904–1915), since he was a supporter of the so-called trialism and followed a pro-slav policy.
 The trialism was a political project supported by Archduke Franz Ferdinand of Austria (designated heir to the throne of Francis Joseph and made regent, at the time, given the emperor's age), which aimed to create a third Slavic kingdom within the empire, along with those of Austria and Hungary, that would also have included Trieste and the Austrian Littoral.
 Indeed, it was the will of the Austrian Government '... to weaken the powers and the political and economic strength of the city of Trieste controlled by the national-liberal Italian, rightly considering the heart of the national liberalism in Austria and irredentist tendencies".
 This also included the severing of "... close political, cultural and social among liberals Trieste and Italy.."